Find the reference book : UGC NET Computer Science Reference Books

 Elective – 3:

 Linear Programming Problem ( LPP ) in the standard form, LPP in Canonical form.
 Conversion of LPP in Standard form to LPP in Canonical form.
-Simplex-Prevention of cyclic computations in Simplex and Tableau, Big-M method, dual simplex
+Simplex-Prevention of cyclic computations in Simplex and Tableau, Big-M method, dual simplex and revised simplex.

 Complexity of simplex algorithm(s).
 Exponential behaviour of simplex.